 Jolly Christmas time was 1998 the best time of the year in New York City.
-It was gray and frigid outside.
-The child in you delights in watching your breath make clouds of steam that dissipate in the chilly air.
-Freezing that makes it hard to think or focus.
+As a matter of fact, It was gray and frigid outside.
+Most importantly, the child in you delights in watching your breath make clouds of steam that dissipate in the chilly air.
+In the same fashion frosty makes it hard to think or focus.
 All you can sense is your fingers turning into icicles.
 The snow on the ground will be white and powdery or mushy and gray.
 The street lamps all wrapped in tinsel and the sounds of carols float from the speakers of department stores and gasoline stations.

 Just another cold day again in Brooklyn, New York.

 As if the Noel spirit father Christmas is trying hard to penetrate the ice and having a tough time of it.
-Break for the Christmas Holiday No longer a slave to exams and early morning classes.
+Besides Break for the Christmas Holiday No longer a slave to exams and early morning classes.
 The battle for a parking spot in the university parking lot.
+Now a college graduate who had landed her first “grown-up” job a Registered Nurse.

+Another Snowy day to remember in the Big Apple.

-Now a college graduate who had landed her first “grown-up” job as Registered Nurse.
-This was the excited of cashing my first real paycheck.
-And headed from my apartment in Philadelphia.
+In addition, this was the excited of cashing my first real paycheck.
+And headed for my apartment in Philadelphia.
 To New York city.
 To buy gifts for my family and friends.

-Another Snowy day to remember in the Big Apple.

-The real joy is the excitement buying things for a few neighborhood kids.
-Who had nothing and I meant they were not going to get any toys.
-They had no food in the kitchen cabinets, no heat coming from the furnace, and definitely less hope that things were ever going to get better.
-Our heart fill with joy at the thought of their faces.
-As I pulled out gifts for them for the holidays.
+Not to mention they had no food in the kitchen cabinets, no heat coming from the furnace, and definitely less hope that things were ever going to get better.
+By the same token our heart fills with joy at the thought of their faces.
+To say nothing pulled out gifts for them for the holidays.

 Holly Jolly day in the Big Apple.

 It was a Sunday morning, pacing around my apartment, waiting for my friend Devon to arrive.
 We were going to make the two-hour drive to New York together.
-After he arrived, we pulled away from the house in a rented car and immediately started listing off the things we were going to buy.
-Uncle Steve was going to get a New York Giants sweatshirt and aunt Jenny would get a set of cookbooks.
+After he arrived, we pulled away from the house.
+In a rented car and immediately started listing off the things we were going to buy.
+In the hopes that Uncle Steve was going to get a New York Giants sweatshirt and aunt Jenny would get a set of cookbooks.

 Christmas shopping for all family and friends happens on Canal street.

-I had my eye on a pair of gold earrings for my mom.
-Tired of seeing my dad squint to see the scores of his sports teams on his tiny, black-and-white, nineteen inch Television.
+Hence, I had my eye on a pair of gold earrings for my mom.
+Tired of seeing my dad squint to see the scores of his sports teams.
+On his tiny, black-and-white, nineteen inch Television.
 After this Christmas dad was getting a bigger and better Television.
-Cousins were getting handheld Gameboys, the newest versions on the market.
+Up to the present time cousins were getting handheld Gameboys.
+As long as it is the newest versions on the market.
 The kids in the neighborhood would receive the newest toys and the coolest clothes.

 What Christmas in the Big Apple New York City life is like?